plgagne/Game-Boy-Essentials/website/collections/_articles/Kirby's Dream Land.md

 ## A Short Look at the Game That Reflects the Brevity of the Game

-Here are some elements of the game’s design that reflect a thoughtful design process and that will enhance your experience.
+Here are some elements of the game’s design that reflect a thoughtful design process that will enhance your experience.
 If you play the game, and wonder why it’s such a great little experience, then these choices explain the great fun you’re having.
 It’s incredible that so many magnificent design decisions were taken by a team led by such a young developer.

 Graphics on Game Boy require a lot of foresight and planning to work well on the original Game Boy screen because its ghosting can make complicated graphics too difficult to see. *Kirby’s Dream Land* showcases how to create beautiful graphics that still limit the amount of ghosting and keeping the game legible in all scenarios.
 It amounts to using a healthy dose of whitespace with discrete elements of characters and scenery drawn with thick borders but sparse internal details.
 Just like Kirby, most everything in the game is a shape with very little internal detail.